ALRhub/MTS3/dataFolder/mts3_datasets_processed/readme.md

 FrankaKitchen: https://bwsyncandshare.kit.edu/s/Hnma3nj47NnJsEs/download

-All datasets are normalized to mean zero std one.
+**<span style="color:red;">Important Note:</span>** All datasets are normalized to mean zero std one.
+We also provide the normalization constants with the datasets.
+The normalization constants are stored in the `normalizer` key in the data dictionary.

-Use the following script to load them.
+Use the following script to load the data.

 ```python
 with open(data_path, 'wb') as f: